Biden honours Gladys Knight, George Clooney, U2 at Kennedy Center

 Gladys Knight, Singer Amy Grant, activist-actor George Clooney and Irish band U2 were honoured at John F. Kennedy Center for the Performing Arts on Sunday.
 The honorees were given heartfelt tributes by their peers and friends.

 Gladys Knight, Singer Amy Grant, activist-actor George Clooney and Irish band U2 were honoured at John F. Kennedy Center for the Performing Arts on Sunday.
 The honorees were given heartfelt tributes by their peers and friends.
-Patti LaBelle praised Knight, Damon teased his friend Clooney and Crow sang a heartfelt rendition of 'Baby Baby' for Grant.
+Patti LaBelle praised Gladys Knight, Matt Damon teased his friend George Clooney and Sheryl Crow sang a heartfelt rendition of 'Baby Baby' for Amy Grant.

 Groundbreaking composer and conductor Tania León was also part of this year’s class.
 Every year the Kennedy Center honours a select group of people for their artistic influences on American culture.
 President Joe Biden, Vice President Kamala Harris and their respective spouses were in attendance.